Skip to main content

 2. On the Storage accounts page, select the account from the Name column.

-3. In the left-side menu, navigate to Data storage > Containers.
+3. In the navigation menu, go to Data storage > Containers.
 Copy the name of the target container from the Name column.
 This container will store user-uploaded files.
 Save the container name for later use.

-6. On the Cognigy.AI side, open the Project that contains the Endpoint for which you want to configure a file storage.
+1. Open the Project that contains the Endpoint for which you want to configure file storage.
 Go to Deploy > Endpoints and select an Endpoint or create one.

 • Webchat v3 — activate the Allow Attachment Upload setting in Webchat Behavior in the Attachment Upload section and select Azure from the File Storage Provider list.